-2. If you homeschool, put the books away a couple weeks before Christmas.
+2. If you homeschool, put the books away a couple of weeks before Christmas.

-Let the make cards for people, make decorations, help with baking, and help you keep things clean.
+Let them make cards for people, make decorations, help with baking, and help you keep things clean.
 Encourage them to think of ways to bless others.
 Make some fun traditions.

 3. Give the kids regular cleaning jobs to get the house ready for visiting family, rather than waiting to do it all at the last minute.